Choctaw, Oklahoma and Gulf Railroad

 The Choctaw, Oklahoma and Gulf Railroad (CO&G), known informally as the "Choctaw Route," was an American railroad in the states of Arkansas and Oklahoma.

 Origins

-The company, originally known as the Choctaw Coal and Railway Company, completed its main line between West Memphis, Arkansas and western Oklahoma by 1900.
-In 1901 the CO&G chartered a subsidiary company, the Choctaw, Oklahoma and Texas Railroad, to continue construction west into the Texas panhandle, and by 1902 the railroad had extended as far west as Amarillo.
+The company, originally known as the Choctaw Coal and Railway Company, completed its main line between West Memphis, Arkansas, and western Oklahoma by 1900.
+In 1901, the CO&G chartered a subsidiary company, the Choctaw, Oklahoma and Texas Railroad, to continue construction west into the Texas Panhandle, and by 1902, the railroad had extended as far west as Amarillo.

+Tecumseh Railway

+Following the CO&G's construction from McAlester to Oklahoma City through the town of Shawnee in 1895, the Tecumseh Railway was incorporated under the laws of Oklahoma Territory on August 20, 1896.
+That same year, the Tecumseh built 5.2 miles of rail from a junction near Shawnee to Tecumseh, Oklahoma, which at that time was acting as the county seat.
+The Tecumseh Railway never had any other trackage, and on December 12, 1900, it was purchased by the CO&G. In 1902, the CO&G added 20.2 miles to the line, extending it from Tecumseh to Asher, which was a cotton-producing area that also experienced a short-lived oil boom starting in the late 1920s.
+This route, served by faithful vintage locomotive Old Beck, was among the CO&G assets later acquired by the Rock Island; but the whole line was abandoned on February 10, 1942.